Level 2 vs Level 3 Survey

 - Significantly extended or altered.
 Loft conversions, rear extensions, removed chimney breasts, and underpinning all introduce structural risk.

 - Visible defects on viewing.
-Cracks above 3mm, sagging roof lines, damp staining, or doors out of square.
+Significant cracking, sagging roof lines, damp staining, or doors out of square.

 - Non-standard construction.
 PRC, Wimpey No-Fines, Airey, BISF, certain timber-frame, and single-skin extensions.